 - Any extra files such as supplemental material or biographical notes

-If you are submitting to a journal that uses double-blind peer review, please note that you will need to save a full version of your manuscript (including title page and acknowledgements) as you would like it to appear when published and designate it as “not for review”.
+If you are submitting to a journal that uses double-blind peer review, save a full version of your manuscript (including title page and acknowledgements) as you would like it to appear when published and designate it as “not for review”.
+Read our additional guidance on preparing your manuscript for double-blind peer review.

 - Article title